 Adding Google Drive Files / Documents to Canvas

-Use Google Drive to share and add files/documents in your Canvas course that students can access.
+Use Google Apps and Google Drive to create, store, share, and add files/documents in your Canvas course that students can access.

 and the links within Canvas course remain the same and display the updated version